mlcommons/ck/docs/tutorials/scc23-mlperf-inference-bert.md

 continuously and collaboratively improve CM workflows and make them more portable (that's why we called our automation language "Collective Mind").

-For example, you may often need to uprage protobuf to the latest version until the community adds a better handling of the protobuf version to the CM-MLPerf pipeline:
+For example, you may often need to upgrade protobuf to the latest version until the community adds a better handling of the protobuf version to the CM-MLPerf pipeline:
 ```bash
 pip install --upgrade protobuf